Prayer and Worship Resources

 - See here for details of current services and times.

-- The Community of the Resurrection in Mirfield, live-stream their daily services.
+- The Community of the Resurrection in Mirfield, live-stream their daily services on YouTube.
 See the Worship and Live-streaming page on their website for further details, times of services, and service booklets.
 There is a pattern and rhythm to their worship that some readers might find helpful.

 Learning resources